jesnor/bounded-int/README.md

 # bounded-int

 Statically checked, bounded integer types for Rust.
-The types behaves similar to the normal integer types except it's impossible to cause them to over-/underflow at runtime.
+The bounded integer type behaves similar to the normal integer types in terms of arithmetic and conversion operations.
+There are no runtime checks and all operation over-/underflow is checked at compile time.

 Requires nightly toolchain because of const generic operations